Ravi-Dinkar/my-first-project-/README.md

 this is my first project so it might be funny for you .

 this project is introductory project by harry bhai and i was learning how to use github.

+i am making these changes just to see how it works.